aravindgd/recipes/okra-curry-amma-style.md

 ### For the masala base
 - Onion/Shallots - A big one or 3 or so if shallots
-- Coriander seeds - 2 tbps
+- Coriander seeds - 2tbsp
-- Cumin - 1/2tbps
+- Cumin - 1/2tbsp
 - Curry leaves - a few
 - Fenugreek seeds - 10 pieces
 - Dry red chilli - 3 to 5.
 Adjust to taste
 - Coconut for cooking(shredded or whatever is good for your grinding) - 1/2 of a 1/2 coconut
-- Tumeric - to taste
+- Turmeric - to taste
 - Tamarind paste - 1 tsp or a little more, adjust to taste
 - Asafoetida - a little, adjust to taste.
 A little goes a long way
 - Roasted gram(பொட்டுக்கடலை ) - like a half a hand or more.
 The more you add, thicker your curry will be